prina404/ros-exploration-config/README.md

 As discussed [here](https://github.com/ros/geometry2/issues/467#issuecomment-1238639474) a not-so-elegant fix consists in launching the script with a stdout+stderr redirection, filtering out every message not matching with the provided pattern.

-The proposed command is `2> >(grep -v TF_REPEATED_DATA buffer_core)`, but its syntax is not
+The resulting command is the following:
-correct: the pattern specified for the inverse matching is separated by a space, thus `buffer_core` is interpreted as a subsequent parameter and not as part of the pattern.
-It filters more output than it should but works okay in practice.
-My version of the redirection is `2> >(grep -v -E 'TF_REPEATED_DATA|buffer_core.cpp|^$')`.

-As an example the resulting command should look like this:
 ```shell
 $ python3 singlerun.py ../worlds/E34-2.world 2> >(grep -v -E 'TF_REPEATED_DATA|buffer_core.cpp|^$')
 ```

 Note that when using this kind of redirection, terminal IO formatting will probably be broken afterwards.
-Keep an eye also on CPU usage, in some early tests filtering out the warning spam reduced the CPU load by a 10~15%!
+Keep an eye also on CPU usage, you should notice a CPU load reduction up to 10~15%!

 ---
 ### Stage
-Cropping of the empty space surrounding the building is performed automatically by stage, this means that when creating the `.world` files the `size [x y z]` parameters should be relative to the building's bounding box, not the whole image size.
+***Important*** (but undocumented): Stage automatically crops the empty space surrounding the building.
+Thus, when creating the `.world` files, the `size [x y z]` parameters should be relative to the building's bounding box, not the whole image size.

 In case using the image size is preferred, adding a single-pixel black edge is sufficient to prevent stage from cropping.
-In the `util` folder the `makePicBorder.py` script does just that.
+In the `util` folder the `makePicBorder.py` script is used to add such black border.

 ---
-By documentation headless mode can be activated with the `-g` option __but__, if enabled, stage completely ignores the `speedup` parameter and publishes the `/clock` topic updates as quickly as possible, thus making it impossible for other nodes to keep up with.
+By documentation, headless mode can be activated with the `-g` option __but__, if enabled, stage completely ignores the `speedup` parameter and publishes the `/clock` topic updates as quickly as possible, thus making it impossible for other nodes to keep up with (i.e., headless mode breaks ROS compatibility).

-For this reason in the docker image an X virtual framebuffer (`Xvfb`) is required to run stage in headful mode, without actually having a display output.
+For this reason, in the docker image an X virtual framebuffer (`Xvfb`) is required to run stage in headful mode, without actually having a display output.

 ---